 -

-Monitoring: Regularly monitor the workplace for PCl5 concentrations to ensure that exposure levels are within permissible limits.
+Monitoring: Regularly monitor the workplace for PCl5 concentrations to check that exposure levels are within permissible limits.
 Use air sampling and other monitoring techniques as needed.

 - Regularly monitor the workplace for PCl5 concentrations.